LoicBersier/Haha-yes/readme.md

 * ffmpeg (Optional but very recommanded: for yt-dlp to merge video/audio formats)
 * yt-dlp ([a file can download it for you](prereq.js))
+* Somewhere to upload files larger than 8 mb (I use a self hosted (XBackBone)[https://github.com/SergiX44/XBackBone/] with the upload.sh script made from it, you can use anything else just need to be located in bin/upload.sh)

 ### Installing
 ```